plotly/plotly.github.io/_posts/basic/2018-09-17-how-to-create-a-bubble-chart.md

  - title: Save and Share
    sub-steps:
     - copy: "Now, the bubble chart has been created.
-To save the plot click 'Save' button on the left-hand side.
-A Save pop-up will appear, as seen below, where you can specify the filename for your plot and data."
+To save the plot click the 'Save' button on the left-hand side.
+A save modal will appear, as seen below, where you can specify the filenames and privacy settings for your plot and data grid."
       img: "![Save main](../static/images/create-bubble-chart/save-bubble-chart.png)"
-    - copy: "Select the privacy setting for the plot and data as 'Public' or 'Private' or 'Private link'.
-For more information on how sharing works, including the difference between private, public, and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page.."
+    - copy: "For more information on privacy settings and how sharing works, visit Plotly's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."

 ---